 The idea that a tariff is a way of collecting taxes from foreigners instead of from a country's own citizens is naïve.
-The home con-sumer pays, of course, in the form of prices boosted by the tariff.
-Any chance of shifting part of the burden on to foreigners leads us into the highly academic argument that a tariff can improve a country's terms of trade.
+The home consumer pays, of course, in the form of prices boosted by the tariff.
+Any chance of shifting part of the burden on to foreigners leads us into the highly academic argument that a tariff can improve a country's terms of trade

 An improvement in the terms of trade means that the prices at which the country buys its imports go down relative to the prices at which it sells its exports.
-In other words, it means that the country gets a greater quantity of imports relative to the quantity of exports which it sells its exports.
 In other words, it means that the country gets a greater quantity of imports relative to the quantity of exports that it must send out in payment.

 How does this work?
-The idea is that tariffs enable our country to act as a unit on the world market: tariffs in effect control buying competition among our private importers and let our country in-stead act as a monopoly buyer.
+The idea is that tariffs enable our country to act as a unit on the world market: tariffs in effect control buying competition among our private importers and let our country instead act as a monopoly buyer.
 If the foreigner suppliers are not very sensitive to the prices we pay-if they depend on our market and would keep selling us nearly the same old quantities of goods even at lower prices-and if we are sensitive to the price of imports-if we are not very dependent on foreign supplies-then we have a chance to make the foreigners pay some of our import duty.
 Rather than let our import duty much increase the retail price and so lose them many customers, the foreigners, being dependent on our purchases, will themselves absorb part of the duty.
-The foreigners net them-selves lower prices than before, which means that our country has succeeded in beating down import prices with its tariff.
+The foreigners net themselves lower prices than before, which means that our country has succeeded in beating down import prices with its tariff.

 Before getting enthusiastic about this possibility, we should ask just what people benefit from the improved terms of trade.
-Cer-tainly not the consumers as such: the tariff doesn't lower retail prices of imports but rather tends to raise them a bit.
+Certainly not the consumers as such: the tariff doesn't lower retail prices of imports but rather tends to raise them a bit.
 No, it is the government that benefits: it collects import taxes that have in effect been partly shifted onto the foreign suppliers.
 Presumably this revenue lets the government either spend more money in the public interest than otherwise or else set home taxes lower than otherwise.
 Thus, the way that our people benefit is rather indirect and uncertain.

 Furthermore, while foreign suppliers may depend on our purchases and have to absorb some of our import duty in the short run, that is much less true in the long run.
-The more time allowed for adjustment, the more price-sensitive does the supply of something, especially to one particular market, bccome.
+The more time allowed for adjustment, the more price-sensitive does the supply of something, especially to one particular market, become.
 Professor Frank Graham has fully developed the point that because of long-run supply conditions in world trade, tariffs can much improve a country's terms of trade only for a while.